 First off, it’s old and stale which means that most of its flavors and aromas are already lost before you open the package.

 Second, the small-size grind clogs up the mesh filter or slips through to produce floating bits of grind and lots of sediment at the bottom of each cup.
+You can learn all the details behind using normal grind coffees in your French Press here.

 Which Starbucks Roast Works Best for a French Press?